alex314159/tabblioserver/README.md

 ## Privacy Commitment

-Tabblio is built on the principle that **your data belongs to you**.
+tabblio is built on the principle that **your data belongs to you**.
 This open-source backend serves as proof of our commitment to privacy:

 - Source code is available for security audit
 - No data processing logic exists in the backend